sancheub/BIO-PRACTICE-W01C2/README.md

-# BIO-PRACTICE-W01C2
+# ULISES-DATA
-BIGRAPHI HTML PAGE
+A short bio of myself